 You are now aware of all the criteria.
 Let's have a look at the most popular libraries and frontend frameworks that you should choose for your next software development project.

-Based on factors such as awareness, company size, overall happiness, curiosity, simplicity of use, and so on, this section discusses the most in-demand frontend frameworks and libraries for the year 2022.
+Based on factors such as awareness, company size, overall happiness, curiosity, simplicity of use, and so on, this section discusses the most in-demand front-end frameworks and libraries for the year 2024.

 React has reusable components framed in a tree-like structure and one-way data binding, which implies that data is only passed one way – from component to view.